-If you are concerned about your child’s learning or well-being, a Psychoducational Assessment may help find you some answers and peace of mind.
+If you are concerned about your child’s learning, behaviour, or emotional well-being, a Psychoducational Assessment may help find you some answers and peace of mind.

-This evaluation seeks to find out how your child learns and processes information, which can often be implicated in how a child behaves and feels.
-We learn as much as we can about a child by conducting a variety of tests which measure various aspects of intelligence, language, phonological/sound processing, memory, fine-motor skills, and academic skills; this Assessment can also be very helpful for better understanding social, behavioural, and emotional challenges, which are investigated through the completion of interviews, observations, standardized and informal questionnaires and measures.
+A Psychoeducational Assessment seeks to find out how your child learns and processes information, which can often be implicated in how a child behaves and feels.
+We learn as much as we can about a child by conducting a variety of tests which measure things like intelligence, language, phonological/sound processing, memory, speed, fine-motor skills, and academic skills; interviews, observations, standardized and informal questionnaires and measures are also completed.
 Please note: the selection of Assessment tools is tailored to meet your child’s individual needs, based on your child’s age, reported concerns, preliminary findings, and reason for referral.

 With the required clinical supervision in place as required by the Ontario College of Psychologists*, we Assess and may diagnose* learning and intellectual disabilities, behaviour disorders such as ADHD, mood disorders such as anxiety , and Autism.
 We also conduct intellectual testing in order to determine if a student meets criteria for gifted programming, as well as Assessments to determine eligibility for various government or helpful funding initiatives (e.g., Disability Tax Credit, funding through OSAP, etc.).
-Psychoeducational Assessments are Psychological in nature, and therefore considered to be a professional health-regulated, comprehensive service which often examines numerous areas of one’s functioning through conducting a variety of standardized and qualitative measures.
+Psychoeducational Assessments are Psychological in nature, and therefore considered to be a professional health-regulated, comprehensive service which examines numerous areas of one’s functioning through conducting a variety of standardized and qualitative measures.

-At least 2 sessions with students are required for the Assessment, and each session is typically 3-4 hours or so in duration.
+2 to 3 sessions with students are required for the Assessment, and each session is typically 3-4 hours or so.
 Prior to the Assessment, parents or guardians will meet or speak with Shawna directly about their concerns and the child's history.
 Informed consent will also be reviewed and obtained prior to the Assessment with parents/guardians, which includes reviewing the risks and benefits, alternative ways you may be able to receive the help you need, costs, health privacy, and limits of confidentiality.

 Once the Assessment is done, all materials will be scored and a comprehensive report will be written.
 A feedback meeting will then be scheduled with you to help you understand the findings and recommendations, and if there is a diagnosis, you will be asked to book a time to meet or speak with Scott Gosse, supervising Psychologist, who will communicate the given diagnosis with you and provide you with an opportunity for you to share about the Assessment process.
 Please note: As the feedback meeting is often very helpful for school staff and for creating an appropriate IEP, we welcome the opportunity to host this meeting in your child’s school.
-However, our findings are never shared with school staff without your permission.
+However, our findings are never shared with school staff or anyone without your permission.
 From start to finish, our current timeline is approximately 4 weeks, assuming all questionnaires are promptly returned by teachers and parents.
 We are presently booking Assessments for September of 2021.

-Psychoeducational Assessments are very thorough and time consuming in nature, and typically involve approximately 15 hours or so of services from start to finish (including in person appointments, parent interviews, testing, scoring, report writing, feedback meetings, and the required supervisory consulting time), which are not covered by OHIP; fees are based on the OPA suggested hourly rate of $225 per hour.
 As all Assessments are conducted in consultation with & under the supervision of Scott Gosse who is a Registered Psychologist, you will be provided with an itemized receipt from Mills Gosse Psychology to submit to your insurance provider(s).
 If you have private insurance, you are encouraged to inquire about the specifics of your plan, and how much coverage you have for a Registered Psychologist, as you may be eligible for reimbursement.
-In anticipation of possible reimbursement, you may wish to contact your insurance provider to inquire about when your policy renews each year (which may be important to consider if your annual coverage is limited), if time spent with parents is covered, if there are any restrictions related to Psychological/Psychoeducational Assessments, and/or if there is a daily, session, or hourly maximum you are entitled to.
+In anticipation of possible reimbursement, you may wish to contact your insurance provider to inquire about when your policy renews each year (which may be important to consider if your annual coverage is limited), if time spent with parents is covered, if there are any restrictions related to Psychological services or testing, and/or if there is a daily, session, or hourly maximum you are entitled to.
 We are also happy to provide you with an estimate/sample receipt to submit to your provider, should you be unsure as to some of your policy details.
-Lastly, any out of pocket expenses can be claimed on your taxes as a health expense.
+Any out of pocket expenses for Psychological Services can be claimed on your taxes as a health expense.
 OSAP funding also provides reimbursement for Psychoeducational Assessments, provided that the Assessment is completed no more than 6 months prior to when a student begins their program.
 Given the cost of Assessments, we are happy to work with you to arrange a payment plan that is comfortable for you; we also accept credit cards and e-transfer payments, or a combination thereof.
 We do not accept personal checks or cash at this time.